-Using Camunda Platform 8, you can orchestrate human tasks by assigning them to users.
-Then, users can enter the necessary data to drive the business process.
+Camunda 8 allows you to orchestrate processes with human tasks of any complexity.
+Utilizing user tasks, you can create and assign tasks to users.
+Then, users can perform their work and enter the necessary data to drive the business process.

-Name your project and select New > BPMN Diagram > + Create blank.
+- Name your project and select Create new file > BPMN Diagram.

 Change the task type by clicking the wrench icon.
 Select User Task.

 Select the user task and click on the diamond-shaped icon to append an exclusive gateway.
 The gateway allows to route the process flow differently, depending on conditions.